 The flip side to this argument is that there are some retail sectors that Amazon has trouble ousting.
 For instance, most people find it more convenient to size their clothing at a physical apparel shop than guessing online.

-A retail REIT that focuses on strong brands just might have a chance, hence Kimco (NYSE:KIM).
+However, a retail REIT that focuses on strong brands just might have a chance post-coronavirus, hence Kimco.
 KIM features multiple properties running highly demanded store brands.
-Moreover, a good chunk of their properties are located in lucrative markets.
+Moreover, a good chunk of their properties is located in lucrative markets.

 Will it be enough to overcome the risk to the entire sector?
-I’m not so sure, which helps explain Kimco’s more than 6% dividend yield.
-If you’re a believer, KIM stock gives you a solid opportunity.
+Additionally, will the nationwide looting and general lawlessness continue?
+I’m not so sure, which helps explain Kimco’s more than 8% dividend yield.
+But if you’re a believer, KIM stock gives you a solid opportunity.

 If you’re looking for high-yield dividend stocks but with at least a somewhat realistic chance of upside, you may want to consider Altria.
 Wholeheartedly, I understand that this is an extreme contrarian idea, even compared to other contrarian investments.
 As a result, MO stock is not for everybody.
 But if you can stomach the risk, please hear out this compelling idea.